 There is still work to do, but much less than if you were trying to code all the pieces of an API integration platform in-house.
 And, with the built-in connectors (components), you can get a jump-start on building the integrations themselves.
 An embedded iPaaS lets you get native integrations in front of your customers sooner rather than later.

-When you use an embedded iPaaS, all of the integration work you do is directly related to your domain and what the integration needs to do for your customers.
-When you try building everything yourself, you end up spending considerable time on things (such as infrastructure) that have no direct bearing on your market.
+When you use an embedded iPaaS, all your integration work is directly related to your domain and what the integration needs to do for your customers.
+When you try building everything yourself, you often spend considerable time on things (such as infrastructure) that have no direct bearing on your market.

-Building an API integration platform in-house can take much time and prevent your devs from focusing on your core app.
-But you need to provide native integrations to your customers, or they’ll go to competitors who will.
+Building an in-house API integration platform can take considerable effort and prevent your devs from focusing on your core app.
+At the same time, you need to provide native integrations to your customers, or they'll go to competitors who will.

-Using a third-party API integration platform lets you provide your customers with embedded integrations that look and feel like features of your app while giving your team all the tools it needs to build, deploy and support those integrations effectively.
+To solve this, use a third-party API integration platform.
+It lets you provide your customers with embedded integrations that look and feel like features of your app while giving your team all the tools it needs to build, deploy and support those integrations effectively.

-Download our guide to learn how an embedded iPaaS can help you provide native integrations to your customers in a fraction of the time it used to take.
+Download our guide to learn how our API integration platform (embedded iPaaS) can help you provide integrations to your customers in a fraction of the time it used to take.

 Prismatic is the integration platform for B2B software companies.
 It's the quickest way to build integrations to the other apps your customers use and to add a native integration marketplace to your product.
 A complete embedded iPaaS solution that empowers your whole organization, Prismatic encompasses an intuitive integration designer, embedded integration marketplace, integration deployment and support, and a purpose-built cloud infrastructure.
 Prismatic was built in a way developers love and provides the tools to make it perfectly fit the way you build software.